muhme/quote_api/README.md

 ## Docker Containers

-There is a Docker test and development environment prepared.
-You can create your own test and development instance with:
+There is a Docker based test and development environment prepared.
+You can create your own application installation with:

 ```
 $ git clone https://github.com/muhme/quote_api